 Born in Brussels, Julien Deswaef is a software artist, experience designer and interface developer based in Barcelona.
 Active both in visual arts as well as in free / libre and open source culture, he has the ability to transform ideas into digital realities.
 He regularly collaborates with artists in the world of entertainment, music and fine arts.
 His art practice usually questions copyright, authorship and the impact of technology on our society through generative graphics and social media bots.

-Paige King is an artist based in Brooklyn, New York, and an exhibition and media strategist working internationally with art and technology organizations.
+Paige King is an artist based in Brooklyn, New York, and a Communications Manager working internationally with art and technology organizations.
 Paige has helped organize public programming at Goldsmiths University in London, Pratt Institute in Brooklyn, CYFEST in New York, USA, St. Petersburg, Russia, and Venice, Italy, during the Venice Biennale.